effectai/effect-network/docs/index.md

 Tap into a diverse workforce of over 10,000 people who complete tasks for you.
 Choose one of the default task templates to get started with text analysis, document transcription, image annotations, sentiment analysis, and many more!
-Read more about this in Start Posting Tasks.
+Read more about this in *Start Posting Tasks*.

 ## Utilize the dApp Ecosystem